CosmosContracts/juno-tools-docs/docs/03-dashboards/03-cw-1/01-introduction.md

 You can imagine more complex examples, such as a "1 of N" multisig, or conditional approval, where "sub-accounts" have the right to spend a limited amount of funds from this account, with a "admin account" retaining full control.

-## JunoTools and CW-1
+## JunoTools and CW1 Subkeys

-JunoToools provides an easy to use interface for creating and interacting with CW-1 contracts.
+JunoToools provides an easy to use interface for creating and interacting with CW1 contracts.

 Using JunoTools you can:
 - instantiate,
 - query,
-- and execute CW-1 contract methods.
+- and execute CW1 contract methods.

 All without paying any **extra** fees.